appsinacup/godot-rapier-physics/CONTRIBUTING.md

 The `parallel` version doesn't work on web.

-There is no `simd-*` or `enhanced-determinism` feature any more.
-Rapier 0.35 always compiles SIMD (with a scalar fallback on targets that lack it), and `enhanced-determinism` is enabled directly on the Rapier dependencies in `Cargo.toml` for every build, since it no longer costs measurable performance and is compatible with SIMD and `parallel`.
+SIMD is always compiled (with a scalar fallback on targets that lack it) and `enhanced-determinism` is enabled directly on the Rapier dependencies in `Cargo.toml` for every build.

 The `serde-serialize` feature enabled serialization methods for physics server.